 A very short bio

-Anne Carol Mitchell is a nature-based songwriter and composer who crafts sounds from the earth.
-Through her music, she aims to create feeling states where stories and landscapes come alive.
-Her music speaks simply of the beauty of the natural world, as a call to reconnect with the Earth.
-Anne writes music for filmmakers working for social change, with an official selection in the 2016 Green Film Festival.
+Anne’s music draws the listener more beautifully into the narratives of Earth’s deep time.
+With musical stylings and guitar work reminiscent of Americana and folk traditions, her songs reveal the storied existence of the world in all its beauty, vulnerability, resiliency, and ferocity.
+A poet at heart in the vein of Mary Oliver, her lyricism speaks accessibly about nature as a call to reconnect with the natural world, during a time when caring for the planet is more important than ever.
+Anne writes music for filmmakers working for social change, with an official selection in the Green Film Festival.
 She has worked extensively with LGBTQ poet Judy Grahn, scoring selections of her work.
 Anne has toured in an opening ensemble for Ani DiFranco, in addition to her own work as nationally touring songwriter.

 A pretty long bio

 Anne Carol Mitchell MFA is a composer and songwriter in the San Francisco Bay Area who crafts and performs music with the aim of awakening care and healing for the living earth.
 Through her distinctive writing style, “sounds from the earth,” she intends to create feeling states where stories and landscapes come alive, enveloping and transporting the listener.
 She is recognized as a compelling voice in songwriting for her evocative vocal style, elegant guitar playing, and magnetic stage presence.
 She is also known as a composer who works with poets, performance groups, and social impact filmmakers.